Regardless of your age, maximizing the benefit of your 401(k) and other retirement accounts now can lead to a more rewarding retirement later in life.

 Everyone knows that it’s best to start retirement planning early, though that advice is hard for most people to follow.
 It can be difficult to live in the present while considering future obstacles that may not materialize for years (or even decades).

 Studies show that the struggles of retirement planning aren’t limited to just the middle class; even high net worth individuals face uncertainty when it comes to sustaining their wealth.
-According to the 2018 “U.S. Trust Insights on Wealth and Worth” study, most high net worth individuals lack a retirement plan — and those who do have a retirement plan have yet to take advantage of it.
+According to the , more than 40% of investors are delaying their retirement due to financial uncertainty.

-One essential component of high net worth wealth management is understanding which options are available and appropriate when it comes to tax-advantaged retirement accounts.
-High net worth individuals may have more complicated financial situations than the average investor, meaning traditional savings and investment vehicles alone may not be ideal for preserving and growing their wealth.
+One essential component of a high net worth retirement is understanding which options are available and appropriate when it comes to tax-advantaged retirement accounts.
+High net worth individuals may have more complicated financial situations than the average investor, meaning traditional savings and investment vehicles alone may not be ideal for preserving and growing wealth.
 Regardless of financial status, many Americans are exploring less traditional investment strategies.
-Instead of just buying stocks and bonds as they would in years past, they’re turning their attention toward gold and other precious metals, real estate, bitcoin, and socially responsible impact investments.
+Instead of just buying stocks and bonds as they would in years past, they’re turning their attention toward private equity, gold and other precious metals, real estate, bitcoin, and socially responsible impact investments.

-401(k) plans aren’t a one-size-fits-all concept.
+Most 401(k) plans aren’t designed to be one-size-fits-all.
 There are multiple types of 401(k) plans, and even the most standard version will be administered with its own set of rules and options, depending on the employer.

 Every plan is different, and some have a limited investment lineup that can make it difficult to allocate funds optimally.
-Conventional wisdom amongst those who select investment options for 401(k) plans is that “less is more.”
+Conventional investment strategies for high net worth individuals — amongst those who select investment options for 401(k) plans — suggest that “less is more.”
 401(k) fund options usually include a mixture of five asset classes: money-market funds, core bond funds, large-cap funds, small-cap funds, and international funds.
 Due to liability and regulatory risks, many 401(k) plans offer only a few options that are limited primarily to target-date funds and passive index funds.
 This approach is intended to make investment selection easy for plan participants and reduce the legal liability for plan sponsors, but it has some drawbacks.

 While the financial press might insist that index mutual funds and exchange-traded funds (ETFs) deserve the hype they receive, excessive interest in passive investment vehicles involves risks that are too often ignored.
 Low fees might be appealing, but the end goal of any investment should be long-term risk-adjusted returns.
 Most notably, with everyone involved with 401(k)s moving into the same pool of passive index funds, we’re seeing significant price distortion among certain assets.
 Picking the right 401(k) portfolio allocation requires thought and an understanding of price, value, and the portfolio holdings and investment strategy of each fund selection.